jscottbranson/configs/README.md

 	apt-get install tmux
 	```

-5. [Vundle] is required to install the plugins in the .vimrc configuration file.
+5. [Vim-Plug] is required to install the plugins in the .vimrc configuration file.

 ### Installation Steps
 1. Make a directory to house the configuration files: